prashanth-31/NeuraForge-The_Digital_Frontier_of_Autonomous_Intelligence/implementation/docs/observability/log_alerting_examples.md

 ### Optional Enhancements
 - Export alert payloads to PagerDuty for on-call rotations.
 - Combine the histogram metric `neuraforge_task_latency_seconds` with log alerts (e.g., when latency p95 > 60s **and** guardrail escalations occur within the same window).
+- Track the counter `neuraforge_finance_quote_fallback_total{provider="yfinance"}` to catch Yahoo Finance throttling or credential issues and wire it into the new `FinanceQuoteFallbackSpike` alert.

 ## Linking Alerts to Observability Dashboards
 - Grafana panels can overlay alert annotations by referencing the same Loki/Prometheus queries.